Get your day off to a great start with this 3 minute morning meditation I call Shower Power. You will feel relaxed, focused, and energized.

 Thomas Jefferson enjoyed a freezing cold foot bath every morning for sixty years, believing it improved his health.

-If you’ve been wanting to create a regular meditation, but feel you’re too busy, you will love all the many fun and simple meditations I share inside Instant Calm!
+You will love all the many fun and simple meditations I share inside Instant Calm!
 Each one is a grounding tool – based on focusing your mind on one of your 5 senses: sight, sound, touch, taste, and smell.
 Learn more!